-Model Key points Characteristics Rules based framework ■ TSO, DNOs, and possibly suppliers have access to a common pool of DSR resources, with common rules (as in the proposed ENA shared services framework) Sharing pathway when needs are compatible Alignment pathway determining priority access when needs are mutually exclusive Limited flexibility to incorporate many different parties and propositions Distribution System Operator (DSO) DNO acquires devolved local balancing responsibilities (i.e. takes on DSO responsibilities) DSO optimises local DSR for distribution and wider system benefits DNO commercial risk depends on incentive scheme design DNO centered approach, while DNOs are not necessarily the stakeholder that captures most benefit from DSR.
-Should not limit access to DSR for other stakeholder Central flexibility market Providers make DSR resources available on a market platform DSR users procure from central place Could take into account external impacts on other parties Significant price risk for DNO
+Model Key Points Characteristics Tariffs and bilateral contracts Evolution of current practices Specific changes to support uptake of DSR (especially bid sizes and guarantee times) Tariffs: DNO sets DUoS to incentivise peak reduction Supplier responsible to incorporate potential additional value streams in tariffs DNO has no operational control, and no guarantee of capacity Services: DNO procures peak reduction on a service basis DSR provider is responsible for capturing multiple revenue streams Rules based framework TSO, DNOs, and possibly suppliers have access to a common pool of DSR resources, with common rules (as in the proposed ENA shared services framework) Sharing pathway when needs are compatible Alignment pathway determining priority access when needs are mutually exclusive Limited flexibility to incorporate many different parties and propositions Distribution system operator (DSO) DNO acquires devolved local balancing responsibilities (i.e. takes on DSO responsibilities) DSO optimises local DSR for distribution and wider system benefits DNO commercial risk depends on incentive scheme design DNO centered approach, while DNOs are not necessarily the stakeholder that captures most benefit from DSR.
+Should not limit access to DSR for other stakeholder Central flexibility market Providers make DSR resources available on a market platform DSR users procure from central place Could take into account external impacts on other partiesSignificant price risk for DNO

-Table 3.3 Summary of commercial framework key points
+Table 5: Summary of commercial framework key points

-Tariffs and bilateral contracts Rules based framework Distribution System Operator (DSO) Central flexibility market Barriers Limited ability for DSR providers to deliver to different stakeholders limited barriers - development relies on industry collaboration Significant regulatory changes to role of DNO and TSO Extensive market and potential regulatory changes required Commercial risks Low commercial risk for DNOs Low commercial risk for DNOs DNO commercial risk depends on incentive scheme design Market price exposure for DNOs Market scenarios and overall efficiency Potentially complex contractual arrangements for DSR providers offering multiple services Most limited in potential to optimise across different use cases More challenging when many parties are involved and DSR needs are dynamic and drivers diverge DSO role could evolve with increasing uptake of Low Carbon Technologies and Distributed generation at the distribution network level Specifically suited with large uptake of DSR and when there are significant needs for flexibility from distributed sources at all system levels
+Model Barriers Commercial risks Market scenarios and overall efficiency Tariffs and bilateral contracts Limited ability for DSR providers to deliver to different stakeholders Low commercial risk for DNOs Potentially complex contractual arrangements for DSR providers offering multiple services Most limited in potential to optimise across different use cases Rules based framework Limited barriers - development relies on industry collaboration Low commercial risk for DNOs More challenging when many parties are involved and DSR needs are dynamic and drivers diverge Distribution system operator (DSO) Significant regulatory changes to role of DNO and TSO DNO commercial risk depends on incentive scheme design DSO role could evolve with increasing uptake of LCTs and distributed generation at the distribution network level Central flexibility market Extensive market and potential regulatory changes required Market price exposure for DNOs Specifically suited with large uptake of DSR and when there are significant needs for flexibility from distributed sources at all system levels

-Table 3.4 Summary of commercial framework assessment
+Table 6.
+Summary of commercial framework assessment

-3.6.1 Tariffs and bilateral contracts
+3.6.1.
+Tariffs and bilateral contracts

-The Business As Usual model represents potential gradual evolution of current practices.
+The BAU model represents potential gradual evolution of current practices.
 In tariff type propositions the DNO incentivises DSR providers to reduce peak demand through DUoS charges.
 Additional benefits to suppliers or TSO could be rolled up in tariffs, as long as the drivers for the different stakeholder use cases (e.g. local network demand peak, system price peak) are aligned.

-For service based DSR provision contractual conditions could be adapted to better enable DSR providers to participate, for instance lower minimum capacity requirements and less exclusive conditions.
+For service based DSR provision, contractual conditions could be adapted to better enable DSR providers to participate, for instance lower minimum capacity requirements and less exclusive conditions.
 The responsibility to capture multiple revenue streams rests with the DSR provider.
 Third parties, such as aggregators or suppliers could support this by contracting a range of DSR resources and guaranteeing various service conditions, based on an aggregated portfolio.

-The relations between the various stakeholders in the tariffs and bilateral contracts framework are depicted in Figure 3.6.
-Procurement of DSR resources is carried out individually and network operator signals for day-in-day-out DSR are passed on to customer through suppliers.
+The relations between the various stakeholders in the tariffs and bilateral contracts framework are depicted in Figure 13.
+Procurement of DSR resources is carried out individually and network operator signals for day-in-day-out DSR are passed on to customers through suppliers.
 Alternatives for procurement of DSR are available also for network operators, especially for on demand DSR from I&C customers, but transaction costs are relatively high.

-Figure 3.6 Schematic overview of tariff and bilateral contract framework
+Figure 13: Schematic overview of tariff and bilateral contract framework